Conversations about Creativity

 Tony: To use tennis terms, Ryan and I can play singles or doubles.
 I think this allows us to approach the court of writing with an awareness of the many angles that need to be covered in the game of creativity.
 There certainly are areas where Ryan is stronger than I am, and vice versa, but our ability to share knowledge of the various aspects (serving, volleying and completing) is what allows us to develop as writers – which forces us to look at our strength and weaknesses, thereby becoming better individually and within our partnership.

-Ellen: Do you bring elements of what you created on your own into what you create together and if so, how important is that factor of each of you being voluntarily self-challenging?
+Ellen: Do you bring elements of what you created on your own into what you create together and if so, how important is it to the collaborative production that each of you happens to be voluntarily self-challenging?

 Tony: We do bring ideas that we started as individuals into our partnership.
 Not all ideas make it but there is lots of overlap.
 Volition, the movie, is something that I came up with, but it didn’t hit its stride until we began working on it together.
 As far as challenging ourselves, that is the name of the game.
 We are constantly developing ideas in the hopes that it catches fire within our hearts.
 It’s usually when an idea can’t be put down that we know we are on to something.
 Whether we are writing solo projects or working together, we are always pitching each other and talking about story beats and script issues – which is a welcomed respite from what I think could well be the loneliest craft in the world.